br-automation-com/mappRemoteShell/README.md

 <a name="Samples"></a>
 ## Samples
-Here are few examples that can be used as command string.
+Here are few examples that can be used as a command string.

 * Start Windows file explorer ``` explorer.exe ```
 * Start Automation Studio ``` C:\BrAutomation\AS47\Bin-en\AutomationStudio.exe ```